LysSanzMoreta/DRAUPNIR_ASR/draupnir/README.md

 - Each of the sequences in the file should be identified as <node-name-input-tree>//<tree-level-order>\_sample\_<sample-number>

-    -<node-name-input-tree>: Original name of the node in the given/user's input tree.
+    -Node-name-input-tree: Original name of the node in the given input tree

-    -<tree-level-order>: Position of the node in the tree expressed in tree-level order.
+    -Tree-level-order: Position of the node in tree-level order in the tree

     >Node_A1//1.0_sample_0